Last Updated on: 17th July 2023, 05:36 pm

-Parrots are among the most colorful bird species in the world.
-Psittacines have vibrant-colored feathers, which are part of their evolution and essential to survival.
+Parrots are among the world’s most colorful and eye-catching bird species.
+Psittaciformes have bright and vibrant feathers, which are part of their evolution and fundamental to survival.

 According to Current Biology, parrots get yellow, red, and green feathers from psittacofulvins, while other birds get their pigmentation from dietary carotenoids.
-Blue feathers are due to light refraction.
+Parrots’ blue feathers are due to light refraction.

 What Makes Parrots So Brightly Colored?